11 digital BFCM tactics we already know customers love

 2. Partnering with other brands on promotions and sales

-Marketing consultant Grace Clarke sees brands supporting each other as a growing trend.
+Grace Clarke, head of community at Shopify, sees brands supporting each other as a growing trend.

 Partners included keto cereal brand Magic Spoon, herbal seltzer brand Aura Bora, sustainable food container brand Inka, and many more.